xingjunm/Awesome-Large-Model-Safety/README.md

 ---

 ## Organization of This Survey
+## Survey Methodology

 Our survey methodology is structured as follows.
 First, we conducted a keyword-based search targeting specific model types and threat types to identify relevant papers.
 Next, we manually filtered out non-safety-related and non-technical papers.
 For each remaining paper, we categorized its proposed method or framework by analyzing its settings and attack/defense types, assigning them to appropriate categories and subcategories.

-In total, we collected \textbf{390} technical papers, with their distribution across years, model types, and attack/defense strategies illustrated in Figure \ref{fig:total_num}.
+We collected **390** technical papers, with their distribution across years, model types, and attack/defense strategies illustrated in **Figure**.
 As shown, safety research on large models has surged significantly since 2023, following the release of ChatGPT.
-Among the model types, LLMs and DMs have garnered the most attention, accounting for over \textbf{60\%} of the surveyed papers.
-Regarding attack types, \textbf{jailbreak}, \textbf{adversarial}, and \textbf{backdoor attacks} were the most extensively studied.
-On the defense side, \textbf{jailbreak defenses} received the highest focus, followed by \textbf{adversarial defenses}.
+Among the model types, **LLMs** and **DMs** have garnered the most attention, accounting for over **60%** of the surveyed papers.
+Regarding attack types, **jailbreak**, **adversarial**, and **backdoor attacks** were the most extensively studied.
+On the defense side, **jailbreak defenses** received the highest focus, followed by **adversarial defenses**.
-Figure \ref{fig:crossview} presents a cross-view of temporal trends across model types and attack/defense categories, offering a detailed breakdown of the reviewed works.
-Notably, research on attacks constitutes \textbf{60\%} of the studied.
-In terms of defense, while defense research accounts for only \textbf{40\%}, underscoring a significant gap that warrants increased attention toward defense strategies.
-The overall structure of this survey is outlined in Figure \ref{fig:organization}.

 <div align="center">
   <img src="/assets/Organization.png" alt="Safety survey" />